Disclaimer: I do not own the wonderful world of Harry Potter.

 But the money had to come from somewhere and it had to be regulated.
 Where better a place than London, right under their very noses?
-It was the centre for the health system of St. Mungos, the banking system of Gringotts and the political center in the Ministry.
-The Aurors knew they would find it in their backyard, but Fudge's new policies made it impossible to get a go ahead to begin the search.
+It was the center of Britain's magical economy with St. Mungo's, Gringotts, and the Ministry.
+The Aurors knew they would find it in their backyard, but Fudge's new policies made it impossible to even openly begin the search.

 Then the disappearances started again as they always did when Voldemort began to grow more confident.
-First from smaller towns, members of the community would simply vanish, sometimes from bigger cities and well established wizarding communities, all from areas Voldemort had been known to have passed through.
+First from smaller towns, members of the community would simply vanish, sometimes from bigger cities, and well established wizarding communities, all from areas Voldemort or his people had been known to have passed through.
 But when Ministry members began to disappear without any response of action, Dumbledore intervened.

-No one knows for certain what was said on that fateful day when those two men of power were alone together in Fudge's office for those three hours, no one except Fudge and Dumbledore.
-But when the two emerged, Scrimgeour was given the okay and the resources to begin his search.
-However vain, greedy and power hungry Fudge may have been, Dumbledore could instil in him a fear unequalled by any Dark Lord.
+No one knows for certain what was said on that fateful day when those two men of power were alone together in Fudge's office, no one except Cornelius Fudge and Albus Dumbledore.
+But when the two emerged, Scrimgeour was given the okay and resources to begin his search.
+However vain, greedy, and power hungry Fudge may have been, Dumbledore could instill in him a fear unequalled by any Dark Lord.
 No amount of gold could fill the hole in his spirit that Dumbledore always managed to expose.

-Ginny remembered the day well.
-Kingsley Shaklebolt, the commander of the Auror field-agents had entered her office with an uncharacteristically happy expression.
-"We've got the go ahead.
+Ginny remembered the day well: Kingsley Shacklebolt, commander of the Auror field-agent division entered her office with an uncharacteristically happy expression.
+"We've got the green light.
 You're on the team that's going in," was all he said before leaving to spread the news around to the rest of the bureau.

-Ginny sat in her closet-like space with her mouth open for the longest period, trying her hardest to let his words sink in until finally she leapt out of her chair as she let out a little whoop, dancing around her limited space, knocking reports and quills off her desk.
-Similar exclamations of joy could be heard throughout the office; some had been waiting for over a year for this break to come.
+Ginny sat in her closet sized space, mouth open for a long period, trying her hardest to let his words sink in until finally she leapt from her chair and let out a little whoop, dancing around her limited space, knocking reports and quills off her desk.
+Similar exclamations of joy could be heard throughout the office; some had been waiting years for this break to come.

-She'd only been an agent for five months, having finished her training in September.
-With the recent run of things, she'd only been out for three field assignments, none of which were particularly eventful as they had always shown up after their targets had cleared out.
-All they could do was secure the empty buildings and file the painfully redundant paperwork that Fudge had deemed necessary.
+Ginny had only been an agent for just over a year, having finished her training last September.
+With the recent run of things, she'd only been out for three field assignments in that time, none of which were particularly eventful as they had always shown up after their targets had cleared out.
+All that could be done was secure the empty buildings and file the painfully redundant paperwork Fudge had deemed necessary.

 Not this time.

-She knew Kingsley trusted her through and through, he'd known her father since she was just a baby, he'd spent many evenings in Order headquarters when it had been re-established in her fourth year and they fought side by side in the Battle of Hogwarts.
+She knew Kingsley trusted her through and through.
+He'd known her father since she was just a baby and he'd spent many evenings in Order headquarters when it had been re-established in her fourth year.
+They'd even fought side by side in the Battle of Hogwarts.
 Picking her for this mission was a great demonstration of his faith in her and she made a promise to herself not to let him down.

 But there she sat in Scrimgeour's office, waiting to be called in.
 Ginny knew in her heart that if she hadn't done what she had, they would have lost more than one agent.
 In the midst of a battle, risks had to be taken, decisions had to be made without hesitation when there wasn't enough time to consult the authorities that weren't there in real-time.
-Ginny understood and took full responsibility for what had happened, though given the chance again, she knew she wouldn't have done anything differently.
+Ginny understood and took full responsibility for what had happened and given the chance again she knew she wouldn't have done anything differently.

 "Thank you for your time, Rufus," Mafalda returned and they shook hands in parting as she walked passed Ginny and left the office.

-"Miss Weasley is here to see you," the secretary intoned sourly, causing Ginny to wonder how the hell she ever got her job.
+"Miss Weasley is here to see you," the secretary intoned sourly, causing Ginny to wonder how she'd ever gotten her job.
 That's Agent Weasley, to you, Ginny thought crossly.

 "Yes, thank you, Miranda," he replied, looking over to where she'd been sitting for the last five or so minutes.
 "Agent Weasley, why don't you come in?" he requested, holding the door open for her.